 Domingo D, Nawaz U, Corbett M, Espinoza JL, Tatton-Brown K, Coman D, Wilkinson MF, Gecz J, Jolly LA

-UPF3B mutations including a novel synonymous variant associated with absent speech implicate nonsense mediated mRNA decay as a regulator of neurodevelopmental disorder gene networks.
+A synonymous UPF3B variant causing a speech disorder implicates NMD as a regulator of neurodevelopmental disorder gene networks.